spierala/mini-rx-store/docs/docs/fs-set-state.md

   }
 }
 ```
-In this example you can see that there is no further subscription code needed on `delayedOpacity$`.
+In this example, you can see that there is no further subscription code needed on `delayedOpacity$`.
 The subscription (and the cleanup of the subscription) happens internally.

 ### Undo setState Actions with `undo`